dansantinojones/penalty-shootout/README.md

 * Create a retro-style game.

 ## User Goals
-* To play the game and outscore the goalkeeper.
+* To play the game against the computer and score 5 goals to win.

 # UX
 ## Strategy